-- · This feature is not supported in clustering. - You cannot configure this feature on a management-only interface. - When you use Prefix Delegation, you must set the ASA IPv6 neighbor discovery router advertisement interval to be much lower than the preferred lifetime of the prefix assigned by the DHCPv6 Server to prevent IPv6 traffic interruption.
+- This feature is not supported in clustering. - You cannot configure this feature on a management-only interface. - When you use Prefix Delegation, you must set the ASA IPv6 neighbor discovery router advertisement interval to be much lower than the preferred lifetime of the prefix assigned by the DHCPv6 Server to prevent IPv6 traffic interruption.
 For example, if the DHCPv6 server sets the preferred Prefix Delegation lifetime to 300 seconds, you should set the ASA RA interval to be 150 seconds.
 To set the preferred lifetime, use the show ipv6 general-prefix command.
-To set the ASA RA interval, see Configure IPv6 Neighbor Discovery, on page 18; the default is 200 seconds.
+To set the ASA RA interval, see Configure IPv6 Neighbor Discovery, on page 20; the default is 200 seconds.

-Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces.
-Step 2 Choose an interface, and click Edit.
-The Edit Interface dialog box appears with the General tab selected.
-Step 3 Click the IPv6 tab.
-Step 4 In the Interface IPv6 DHCP area, click the Client Prefix Delegation Name radio button, and enter the prefix name.
-Step 5 (Optional) In the Prefix Hint field, provide one or more hints about the delegated prefix you want to receive.
+- Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces. - Step 2 Choose an interface, and click Edit.

+- Step 3 Click the IPv6 tab. - Step 4 In the Interface IPv6 DHCP area, click the Client Prefix Delegation Name radio button, and enter the prefix name. - Step 5 (Optional) In the Prefix Hint field, provide one or more hints about the delegated prefix you want to receive.

 Typically you want to request a particular prefix length, such as ::/60, or if you have received a particular prefix before and want to ensure you get it again when the lease expires, you can enter the whole prefix as the hint (2001:DB8:ABCD:1230::/60).
 If you enter multiple hints (different prefixes or lengths), then it is up to the DHCP server which hint to honor, or whether to honor the hint at all.

-Step 6 Click OK .
-You return to the Configuration &gt; Device Setup &gt; Interface Settings &gt; Interfaces pane.
-Step 7 Click Apply.
-Step 8 See Configure a Global IPv6 Address, on page 14 to assign a subnet of the prefix as the global IP address for an ASA interface.
-Step 9 (Optional) See Configure the DHCPv6 Stateless Server to provide domain-name and server parameters to SLAAC clients.
-Step 10 (Optional) See Configure IPv6 Network Settings to advertise the prefix(es) with BGP.
+You return to the Configuration > Device Setup > Interface Settings > Interfaces pane.

+- Step 7 Click Apply. - Step 8 See Configure a Global IPv6 Address, on page 16 to assign a subnet of the prefix as the global IP address for an ASA interface. - Step 9 (Optional) See Configure the DHCPv6 Stateless Server to provide domain-name and server parameters to SLAAC clients. - Step 10 (Optional) See Configure IPv6 Network Settings to advertise the prefix(es) with BGP.